Last Updated on January 16, 2023 by Pinpoint 250

 Many of you will probably go with the two-tablespoon approach, which is acceptable.
 However, measuring by weight and sticking to a brew ratio is essential for advanced brewing for three reasons:

 2. It makes it easier to troubleshoot/adjust your cup.

 3. It accounts for the variability in devices.

-It's important to note that the amount of coffee that can fit inside a measuring spoon can vary significantly in mass, which only some know.
+It’s worth noting that the amount of coffee that can fit inside a measuring spoon can vary significantly in mass; which only a few people are aware of.

-That is not something the coffee industry has invented to make it seem not very easy; instead, it is based on scientific research.
+That is not something invented by the coffee industry to make it appear difficult; rather, it is based on scientific research.

 For this reason, most seasoned bakers use weight instead of volume.

 If you accidentally pack the second cup more than the first, you will have more mass than in the first cup you measured.

 Even a tiny amount of extra flour can have disastrous consequences when baking.